 Lifespan – 5.5/10

-The second game lasts only about as long as the first, at around 5 to 6 hours, and I can’t help but feel that if the developers had decided to put more into the gameplay to keep the series fresh than they could have in turn made the second game to last even a little bit longer than it did.
+The second game lasts only about as long as the first, at around 5 to 6 hours, and I can’t help but feel that if the developers had decided to put more into the gameplay to keep the series fresh then they could have in turn made the second game to last even a little bit longer than it did.
 It could be argued that replay value can be had in going back and doing the collectibles side quest, but there isn’t much incentive within the game for doing so, and unless online multiplayer were to appeal to fans, which only does for a limited amount of time with a game anyway, it can feel quite disappointing.

 Storyline – 9/10

-One advantage that the second game has over the first is that there is a much more in-depth narrative.
+One advantage that Gears of War 2 has over the first is that there is a much more in-depth narrative.
 The story follows the newly promoted Sergeant Marcus Fenix, as the COG army prepares to launch an assault against their warring enemies, the Locust.
 At the same time, Marcus’ closest comrade, Dom Santiago, is currently resolving to find his missing wife Maria, which also plays a very prominent role in the story, and serves as a catalyst for many of the game’s plot developments throughout.

 Originality – 3/10